 This prevents neighbours from fighting over land as you can prove the boundaries of your property.
 The survey will communicate the border between two plots of land and where the fence should lie.

-After hiring a surveyor, they will complete three steps to verify what lies on your property.
-The surveyor will:
+After hiring a land surveyor, they will complete three steps to verify what lies on your property.
+The land surveyor will:

 Step one: Review ownership history